kuzzleio/documentation/src/sdk-reference/index/get-auto-refresh.md

 <div class="alert">
 A refresh operation comes with some performance costs.
-While forcing the autoRefresh can be convenient on a development or test environmnent,
+While forcing the autoRefresh can be convenient on a development or test environment,
 we recommend that you avoid using it in production or at least carefully monitor its implications before using it.
 </div>